FlowerPot30/Chicago-Crime-Data-Warehouse/docs/01_business_context.md

 **Arrest Tracking**
 - How does the arrest rate change over time (quarter over quarter, year over year)?
-- What percentage of initially unattested cases result in an arrest later, and how long does that typically take?
+- What percentage of initially unarrested cases result in an arrest later, and how long does that typically take?
 - Which crime types have the highest rate of delayed arrests?

 ## 🔑 Key Metrics (Maybe change later...)